 Though most will tolerate this herb well, some have experienced dizziness, dry mouth, agitation, and irritability.
 Bleeding or bruising can occur if used at high doses (600-900mg/day).
 It can also interfere with some medications; therefore, always consult your doctor before taking it.

 Considering Your Options

-If you are considering a supplement, I recommend talking to your physician first, as the risk/benefit ratio of taking a supplement must be considered.
+If you are considering dietary supplements as a natural treatment for depression, I recommend talking to your physician first, as the risk/benefit ratio of taking a supplement must be considered.
 Supplements and botanical remedies are not without side effects, and many interact with medications and other supplements.
 It is therefore important to understand the level of evidence supporting supplement use, possible side effects, as well as contraindications.
 For instance, some supplements for depression may exacerbate mania in individuals with bipolar disorder.
 One needs to be under the supervision of a physician when considering supplement use.